 Designation Maximum Density Description Total Acres in Future Land Use Map Mixed-Use (MU) 7.25-15 du/acre This designation is intended to encourage a mix of housing, economic opportunities, shopping, and live-work space on or near areas planned for future growth.
 It includes a compatible and integrated mix of uses from low-intensity business parks, offices, higher-education facilities, and medical services to regional and neighborhood commercial, parks, tourism, and multifamily residential such as townhomes, condominiums, and apartments.
-This category allows a mix of base zoning 528 acres districts.
+This category allows a mix of base zoning districts.
 Multistory buildings are encouraged.
-Industrial/Commerci al Mixed-Use (ICMU) This designation is intended to provide for greater flexibility and discretion in the more integrated development of commercial, industrial, and institutional uses and combinations of such uses.
+411 acres (2.9%) Industrial/ Commercial Mixed-Use (ICMU) N/A This designation is intended to provide for greater flexibility and discretion in the more integrated development of commercial, industrial, and institutional uses and combinations of such uses.
 Conservation of open space is also encouraged in this category.
 Industrial uses in this category should be lower-impact and limited-scale indoor industrial uses such as light fabrication, assembly, light manufacturing, contractors' offices, custom fabrication/assembly, small-scale machine shops, indoor self-storage, warehousing, research and development, and logistics centers.
 The use intensity is low to moderate and is located strategically near arterials and highway interchanges.
 All outdoor storage and activity areas should be fully screened from public view and residential areas, and they must be located in the rear portions of properties.
-1,236 acres
+2,818 acres (19.9%)

-Table 3-2 2040 Future Land Use Categories (continued)
+Table 3-22040 Future Land Use Categories (continued)

-Designation Maximum Density Description Total Acres in Future Land Use Map Heavy Industrial (HI) This designation supports the heaviest industrial uses, such as manufacturing, processing, fabrication, and large warehousing operations.
+Designation Maximum Density Description Total Acres in Future Land Use Map Heavy Industrial (HI) N/A This designation supports the heaviest industrial uses, such as manufacturing, processing, fabrication, and large warehousing operations.
 These uses should be strategically located near highway interchanges.
 Appropriate transitioning or buffering should protect nearby uses, minimizing light, noise, odor, vibration, traffic, water, wastewater, and other utility impacts.
-326 acres Historic District (HD) Overlay This is an overlay designation meant to protect historic resources and districts.
-Other land use categories are retained underneath, but uses should align with protecting historic and cultural character of the districts.
+473 acres (3.4%) Ysleta del Sur Pueblo Tribal Land N/A This is tribal land of the Ysleta del Sur Pueblo community and is not subject to land use designation through the Comprehensive Plan.
+338 acres (2.4%) Historic District (HD) Overlay N/A This is an overlay designation meant to protect historic resources and districts.
+Other land use categories are retained underneath but uses should align with protecting historic and cultural character of the districts.
 196 acres (Note, this is duplicative of the underlying land use categories.)